 A service member in the 22% federal tax bracket receiving $2,000/month in BAH keeps all $2,000 for housing.
 A civilian earning $2,000/month in gross wages keeps approximately $1,560 after federal income tax (22% bracket) — before state taxes.
 To generate $2,000 in after-tax housing money, that civilian needs to earn roughly $2,564/month.

-This is one reason the VA loan + BAH combination is particularly strong: not only does BAH cover housing costs, it does so without a tax haircut.
+This is one reason the VA loan + BAH combination is particularly strong: not only does BAH offset housing costs, it does so without a tax haircut.
 The mortgage gets paid with the full allowance, not a reduced-after-tax version.

 What BAH covers at different duty stations